When are your Opening Times?

 What should I do if I’m experiencing a dental emergency?

 If you’re experiencing a dental emergency, contact Your New Dentist as quickly as possible.
-Our team members will get as much information as they can from you, so that they can find the best possible solution for your needs.
-We try to ensure that a dental emergency case is seen the same day, on the spot, or at least within the next 24 hours depending on the specific situation.
+Our team members will ask you a few key questions, so that they can find the best possible solution for your needs.
+We aim to ensure that a dental emergency case is seen the same day or at least within the next 24 hours depending on the specific situation.
 Call as soon as possible so we can schedule you in for an appointment.

 How much do the dental services cost?

-We try to keep our costs as affordable as possible because we believe that everyone should have access to good quality dental care without feeling the pressure of price.
+At YND our pricing structure is as affordable as possible because we believe that everyone should have access to good quality dental care without feeling the pressure of price.
 Some of our costs are below:

 - Comprehensive examination – $65